 Add the honey to the glass mixing bowl and add the red pepper flakes.
 And set aside.

 Fill a saucepan with water halfway through.
 Bring it to a rolling boil and place the glass bowl over it.
-Make sure the bottom of the glass bowl does not touch the level of water.
+Ensure the bottom of the glass bowl does not touch the water level.

-Stir continuously with a spatula for about 1-2 minutes or until the honey’s texture thins down slightly.
-This double-boil warming procedure allows the honey to infuse with a rich peppery flavor.
+Stir continuously with a spatula for about 1-2 minutes or until the honey’s texture slightly changes.
+This double-boil warming procedure allows the honey to be infused with a rich peppery flavor.

-Remove from the heat and allow the honey to cool down to room temperature.
+Remove from the heat and allow the honey to cool to room temperature.

 Transfer it to an airtight glass container and ENJOY!!